ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Stored Procedures Manual.md

     This chapter explains cursor-related statements, which are used to define and control cursors so that multiple records returned by a SELECT statement can be processed within a stored procedure.

 -   Chapter 6: User-Defined Types
-    This chapter explains how to define and use records and associative arrays, which are user-defined types that can be used within stored procedures and functions.
+    This chapter explains how to define and use records, associative arrays, and VARRAY, which are user-defined types that can be used within stored procedures and functions.

 -   Chapter 7: Typesets
     This chapter explains how to define and use user-defined typesets.